Energy Transition

 The Marion du Fresne, a southern ocean research vessel, extracts samples of sediments from the seafloor that reveal climatic variations over the Earth’s history.
 From layers of sediment up to 6,500 metres deep, obtained using a core drill, scientists can reconstitute the climate of the earth over hundreds of thousands of years.

 Changing how we generate energy is the most fundamental part of the energy transition.
-Hydro, wind and solar projects are helping to reduce our reliance on coal, gas and oil for power generation.
-Demand is growing for electric vehicles which run on a rechargeable electric battery instead of gasoline.
+Hydro, wind and solar projects are helping to reduce our reliance on fuels which have no future - coal, gas and oil - for power generation.
+Demand is growing for electric transport, including both public (electrified public transport services) and private (vehicles running on a rechargeable electric battery).

 Distributed energy resources are giving rise to ‘microgrids,’ groups of energy producers and users who share power amongst themselves with a 'smart network.’